-Nigeria’s government is the chief enabler of Dangote Cement ensuring it can extract fat profits from the market by subsidizing it with tax breaks In 2014, the UK Competition Commission forced existing firms to sell some of their plants to create a new market entrant as a way of boosting competition.
+In 2014, the UK Competition Commission forced existing firms to sell some of their plants to create a new market entrant as a way of boosting competition.
 Last year in India, the Competition Commission, fined ten cement manufacturers a total of $1 billion for forming a cartel.
 In January 2016, South Korea’s Fair Trade Commission fined 6 cement producers a total of $168 million for price fixing.
 Spain’s National Commission for Markets and Competition handed down €29 million in fines to 23 cement companies in September 2016 after finding that they had been involved in a cartel where they shared price information via WhatsApp.

 It is worth noting that in all the examples above, the countries in question have far more competitive cement markets and markedly lower profit margins than Nigeria and Dangote Cement.
 Yet the work of keeping these firms who produce a vital commodity on the straight and narrow never stops.

 Nigeria is the complete opposite.
 The government is the chief enabler of Dangote Cement and ensures it can extract fat profits from the Nigerian market by subsidizing its operations with tax breaks and preferential foreign exchange allocations.